xemeds/tiny0/README.md

 # How it works

 Each URL that is submitted goes through a simple check for validity and/or added http:// before it to redirect successful.
-After that, a base 64 string is generated and added to a Sqlite database with the corresponding URL that was submitted.
+After that, a base 64 string is generated and added to a SQLite database with the corresponding URL that was submitted.
 The user is then given a short URL that is formatted as: WEBSITE_DOMAIN/token, the token being the base 64 string.
 Whenever this URL is visited the user will get redirected to the tokens corresponding URL in the database.